datacite/tasks/product_specifications/SDerr4/support_doc.md

 When Datacite starts the deprecation process a resource or a property of a resource in the REST API, the change is communicated in one or more of the following ways:

-- There would be announcment in Open Hours and the Newsletter.
+- There would be announcement in Open Hours and the Newsletter.
 - The API reference documentation will mention the deprecated reason.
 - Calls that include the deprecated behaviour return the response header `X-Datacite-API-Deprecated-Reason` and a link to get more information: